google/flax/docs/experimental/nnx/nnx_basics.md

 model(jnp.ones((1, 2)))
 ```

+(NOTE: I do not have experience with this, but I would assume that sharing can be used in a more principled way when constructing the model, even without getting into model mutation)

 ## The Functional API

-The Functional API established a clear boundary between reference/object semantics and
+The Functional API establishes a clear boundary between reference/object semantics and
 value/pytree semantics.
 It also allows same amount of fine-grained control over the
-state Linen/Haiku users are used to.
+state that Linen/Haiku users are used to.
 The Functional API consists of 3 basic methods:
 `split`, `merge`, and `update`.

-The `StatefulLinear` Module shown below will serve as an example to learn to use the
+The `StatefulLinear` Module shown below will serve as an example for the use of the
 Functional API.
 It contains some `nnx.Param` Variables and a custom `Count` Variable
 type which is used to keep track of integer scalar state that increases on every
 forward pass.